Free Online Christmas Music

 Listen to this lovely arrangement by Loreena McKennitt (available at Amazon.com), sounding like the late Middle Ages French dance tune that it is (at about 40 seconds it changes temporarily to "I Saw Three Ships" with wonderful contrasting instrumentation):

-Here is the free online Christmas music Bring a Torch with a simple melody:
+Here is the free online Christmas music Bring a Torch with melody only, in Middle C position:

 Give them the melody first, so they have some time to get familiar with it.
 Then, when they are secure with the melody, switch and have them play the chords.